Palm Springs Tram Discount Tickets $18.95 + Visitor Tips

 Tip #2: Check the Palm Springs Tram Weather before Going – Bundle Up

-Biggest Tip: bundle up.
+Biggest Tip: Bundle up.
 We didn’t prepare during our 1st visit and got really cold.
 It’s already cold at the Valley Station (parking area, ticketing, riding the tram area) below and all the more at the snowy Mountain Station above.

 Palm Springs Tram Weather: